DimitriPalmer22/Relapse-Code-Documentation/README.md

 ### How Do I Use This Wiki?

-Click the link at the top of the page ([or right here](<./Documentation/Documentation.md>)) to go to the documentation home page.
+Click the link at the top of the readme ([or this link](<./Documentation/Documentation.md>)) to go to the documentation home page.
 That should provide you with a list of links that will eventually take you to where you want to be.

 Alternatively, you can open the `Documentation` folder in this repository to see a list of all the `.md` files that make up this wiki.